 As I wrote earlier in the month, Georgia can accurately be described as a “sanctuary state” for the “criminal illegals” Kemp promised to go after when he ran for office in 2018 and pledged to end already illegal sanctuary policies.

 This brings up another state law that we need to share here.
 It’s OCGA 36-80-23 with a title that goes: “Prohibition on immigration sanctuary policies by local governmental entities; certification of compliance.”
-I am proud to have helped with advice on this legislation when it passed the Republican-ruled state senate by a vote of
+I am proud to have helped with advice on this legislation (*SB 20) when it passed the Republican-ruled state legislature in 2010.

 The short version of this one is that it is illegal for counties, cities, and agencies, including law enforcement agencies, to put in place “sanctuary policies.”